kubernetes/website/docs/getting-started-guides/meanstack.md

 Three things need to be created:

 1. Persistent Disk to store the data (pods are ephemeral, so we shouldn't save data locally)
-2. Replication Controller running MongoDB
+2. Deployment running MongoDB
-3. Service mapping to that Replication Controller
+3. Service mapping to that Deployment

 To create the disk, run this: